Undergraduate Institution: Oberlin College

 What makes Brown’s program different from other programs you considered?

 Brown’s program offers lots of flexibility in the curriculum.
-I decided to pursue the Generalist concentration.
+I decided to pursue the interdisciplinary concentration.
 This has allowed me to take courses in epidemiology, health policy, medical anthropology, and statistics.
 Other programs are much more rigid.
 Looking forward, the breadth of coursework I have been able to take at Brown will prepare me well for my professional goals.
 I hoped to develop a broad understanding of public health and learn how to address specific research questions.
 Brown's flexible curriculum has allowed me to do that on my own terms.

 What do you enjoy most about your program?

 I really love the professors and administrative support from the program.
 Everyone is very supportive and wants you to succeed.
 When COVID-19 hit and everything went remote, the MPH program was accommodating and allowed me to complete a lot of the assigned work at my own pace.

 What is your academic area of interest and why?